Shift3/standards-and-practices/server-side/framework/python/django/lessons-learned-from-ultra-gro-deployment.md

 `nginx` misconfiguration.
 Read the nginx [docs](https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/) for common config mistakes, including some made by `cert-bot` during LetsEncrypt setup.
 In particular, nginx highly discourages using `if` blocks.

 Firewall issues.
 Be sure to open the appropriate ports through AWS’ / Azure’s firewall.
 (SSH, HTTP, HTTPS, possibly others.)
-Also, I recommend that you use an internal firewall, such as `ufw`.
+Also, I recommend that you use an internal firewall, such as `ufw`. (`ufw` is an Ubuntu firewall tool — actually a front end for `iptables` — which allows you to lock down all ports except the ones that really need to be open.)
 Be sure to open the appropriate ports through that as well — and to allow communication within Docker’s internal network(s), if needed.

 `gunicorn` configuration issues.
 In the Ultra-Gro site, gunicorn had a host whitelist built into the .py settings file.
 I had to add the external domain name to it ([ultra-gro.shift3sandbox.com](https://ultra-gro.shift3sandbox.com), in this case).
 I was able to do this using environment settings.